youarehou/youarehou.github.io/_posts/2023-05-28-tx-ag-impeached.md

 ![*Houston Chronicle* headline: "AG Paxton impeached in historic House vote"](/assets/img/newspaper.jpg) _Sunday morning front page of Houston Chronicle_

 The legislative branch checking the executive.
-Republican legislators questioning the integrity of their Republican attorney general, accusing him of misconduct, and suspending him from his statewide elected position — pending the upcoming trail in the Texas Senate.
+Republican legislators questioning the integrity of their Republican attorney general, accusing him of misconduct, and suspending him from his statewide elected position — pending the upcoming trial in the Texas Senate.
 And all in the final days of the Texas Legislature, which only meets during odd-numbered years.
 It’s like *Game of Thrones* for local civics nerds.

 My favorite moment visually was during the opening statements, when iconic Representatives Andrew Murr (R-Kerrville) and Ann Johnson (D-Houston) shared the screen.
-Between Murr’s curly-twirly moustache and Johnson’s Warby Parker-rimmed glasses, the two lawmakers looked less like their committee finished a months-long investigation of the state’s highest ranking prosecutor, and more like they were going to distill craft-whiskey while writing a best-selling novel.
+Between Murr’s curly-twirly moustache and Johnson’s Warby Parker-rimmed glasses, the two lawmakers looked less like their committee finished a months-long investigation of the state’s highest-ranking prosecutor, and more like they were going to distill craft-whiskey while writing a best-selling novel.

 ![HR 2337 opening statements](/assets/img/hr2337.png)
 _Hipster Representatives Andrew Murr (R-Kerrville) and Ann Johnson (D-Houston) sport subtly iconic attire during opening statements of the HR 2337 vote to impeach TX Attorney General Ken Paxton_